Compassionate Providence Criminal Defense Attorney Protecting the Constitutional Rights of those Accused of Crimes

 Don’t Wait: Contact Us Today

-If you have been arrested and charged with one or more crimes in Rhode Island or Massachusetts, it is critical that you contact a reputable, successful criminal defense attorney with significant experience defending those specific types of charges.
+If you have been arrested and charged with one or more crimes in Rhode Island or Massachusetts, it is critical that you contact a reputable, successful criminal defense lawyer with significant experience defending those specific types of charges.

 You should not waste any time contacting our office right away if: